wp-plugins/avchat-3/readme.txt

 * username & avatar integration (users logged in the WordPress web site will not have to login again in the video chat )
 * permissions & features for each user role (you can change them from your WordPress admin area)
 * BuddyPress compatibility: BuddyPress avatars are automatically recognised and added to users profiles in the video chat (user profiles can be accessed directly from AVChat also)
-* Facebook and Twitter integration
-* iPhone/iPad/Android detection: the plugin will detect if the user is on a mobile device and deliver the mobile version of AVChat
+* iPhone/iPad/Android detection: the plugin will detect if the user is on a mobile device and deliver the mobile version of AVChat (the mobile version can be purchased separately)

 Other features include :